 It can be tempting to use these venting sessions as a segue to discuss stepping back from caregiving and finding outside sources of assistance to fill the gap, but this can be dangerous territory.
 Suggestions of hiring home care or moving an in-law to senior living are made with the best intent.
 However, pitching ideas for improvement while your spouse is feeling disheartened can have the exact opposite effect than you’d hoped.

-Family caregivers often second-guess the quality of care they provide to their loved ones, and sometimes suggestions are perceived as criticism or confirmation that they’re doing a shoddy job.
+Family caregivers often second-guess the quality of care they provide to their loved ones.
+Sometimes suggestions are perceived as criticism or confirmation that they’re doing a shoddy job.
 They may be oversensitive throughout this journey, which is normal.
 The best rule of thumb is to always be mindful of whether your spouse is seeking moral support or advice and which you are primarily providing.
-When in doubt, offer reassurance that they are doing their best and ask if they would be open to discussing respite options or wait for them to request advice directly.
+When in doubt, offer reassurance that they’re doing their best and ask if they would be open to discussing respite options.
+However, you may have to wait for them to request advice directly.

 Be a Team Player